DenVorn/archautosetup/README.md

 # Might be outdated

 # Description
-Just some script to automate the install and configuration of Arch Linux
+Just a script to automate the install and configuration of Arch Linux